20% off your first purchase with code: SHOP24

 Some of my favorites are:

 All of these books are kept in my classroom library and are available all the time.
-I point this out to my students because I don't want them to think that the month of February is the only time to enjoy them.
-These are books that are wonderful any time of the year.
+I point this out to my students because I don’t want them to think that the month of February is the only time to enjoy them.
+These books are wonderful any time of the year.
 Children need to see that black authors contribute to the world of literature in many different ways.

 These books cover a range of genres and topics making it easy to work them into your reading lesson plans.